benmatela/PeopleApp/README.md

 ## How its broken down:

 * People.Application – The application layer, containing business logic and CQRS commands/queries.
-* People.Domain – The domain layer, containing domain entities, value objects, aggregates, and domain logic.
+* People.Domain – The domain layer, domain events, containing domain entities, value objects, aggregates, and domain logic.
 * People.Infrastructure – The infrastructure layer, providing implementations for data access, external services, and other technical concerns.
 * People.Tests – Unit and integration tests for the application.
 * People.Presentation – The presentation layer, containing client-side and server-side components.